Refer to the CFL's 2019 Broadcast Schedule page.

 Blackouts are not a Canadian phenomenon; blackouts occur south of the border as well.

-In 2018, TSN announced TSN Direct, a $25/month subscription service to stream TSN broadcasts with only an Internet connection (without a cable/satellite package).
+In 2018, TSN announced TSN Direct, a $25/month subscription service (24-hour pass and 6-month package also available) to stream TSN broadcasts with only an Internet connection (without a cable/satellite package).

 ESPN+ streams most televised CFL games, available as a monthly subscription to eligible parties (regional restrictions apply).

-Persons outside the TSN, ESPN and BT Sports service areas (130 countries including most of Europe, Asia and Africa) can stream 2018 CFL games online via Yare Media by purchasing a league, team or game package.
+Persons outside the TSN, ESPN, MVS and BT Sports service areas (130 countries including most of Europe, Asia and Africa) can stream 2019 CFL games online via Yare Media by purchasing a league, team or game package.